kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 tags: [html5, javascript, ajax]
 has-home-img: ajax-image.jpg
 ---
-AJAX has grown a lot since [Jesse James Garrett defined it in 2005](adaptivepath.com/ideas/ajax-new-approach-web-applications/ "Read Jesse James Garrett original ‘AJAX' article").
-It's described a way to create robust web applications and helped turn JavaScript into one of the world's most popular web programming languages.
+AJAX has grown a lot since <a href="adaptivepath.com/ideas/ajax-new-approach-web-applications/" target="blank" title="Read Jesse James Garrett original ‘AJAX' article">Jesse James Garrett defined it in 2005</a> It described a way to create robust web applications and helped turn JavaScript into one of the world's most popular web programming languages.

 New developers (and a few intermediate ones) struggle to learn AJAX and are also not aware of how it's advanced inside of jQuery.
 This guide was written with those developers in mind.
 <h2 style="clear:both;">Table of Contents</h2>